-“Moving applications to the cloud simplifies internal IT because now server, storage, and operating system software doesn’t need to be installed locally.
-It also doesn’t require the maintenance and upgrades that on-premise applications need.
-Cloud applications only require a browser and can be accessed from anywhere saving time and money by cutting client software installation on individual PCs and avoiding hours of deployment, upgrades, troubleshooting, etc.”
+Instead, cloud applications only require a strong internet connection and can be accessed from anywhere, saving time and money by cutting client software installation on individual PCs and avoiding hours of deployment, upgrades and troubleshooting.

-Asking your IT department to assist in moving an application to the cloud is definitely a best practice, but if they are booked up forever and you want to move forward, here are the points you need to consider:
+Asking your IT department to assist in moving an application to the cloud is definitely a best practice.
+To prepare you for what to expect when moving applications to the cloud, here are the points you need to consider:

 Do you have authority to move your application and data outside your organization?
 Make sure you have covered all your bases and everyone is on board.